dotnet/linker/docs/illink-options.md

 inside output directory.
 The default output filename can be changed with `--dependencies-file` option.

-The format of the data is out XML and it's intentionally human-readable but due to a large amount of data, it's recommended to use tools which can analyze the data.
+The format of the data is XML and it's intentionally human-readable but due to a large amount of data, it's recommended to use tools which can analyze the data.

 ## monolinker specific options